Yeah, I want you to have somebody's 18, 19, and 20 standing by too.

 Well, it doesn't happen with countries either.

-Just it doesn't work.
+Just, it doesn't work.

-So this guy calls, and he's obviously been reading Paul Krugman and Thomas Lupi Friedman, and they're run, they're the ones running around saying, you know what, Obama goofed.
+So this guy calls, and he's obviously been reading Paul Krugman and Thomas Lupe Friedman.

 He should have done what FDR did.

-He should have double debt stimulus.
+He should have doubled that stimulus.

 He didn't do enough.

-There would not be any genuine sustained new economic activity.
+There would not be any genuine, sustained new economic activity.

-It's like Clinton's 10,000 cops program, or whatever the number was.
+It's like Clinton's 10,000 cops program or whatever the number was.

 Clinton got into trouble, so he devised this program.